mrworf/iceshelf/README.md

 And presto, each copy of the archive will have the previous database included.
 Which is fine because normally the `delta manifest` option is enabled which means that you got it all covered.

 If this turns out to be a major concern/issue, I'll revisit this question.

+## How am I supposed to restore a full backup?

+For now, there is no way to get a list of backups which omits incremental backups to produce a full restore.
+What this means is that you should download ALL the files and then unpack/overwrite based on old->new order.
+This is a big shortcoming right now but work is being made to remedy this.

+## After doing some development on your code, how will I know I didn't break anything?

+Please use the testsuite and run a complete iteration with GPG and PAR2.
+Also extend the suite if needed to cover any specific testcase which was previously missed.